ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 - Calculate the ratio of proportional changes of fitted values to those for income.
 Note the relation between these values (from a discrete change approximation) to the regression coefficient for `logincome` equal to 0.4935.

 `@hint`
+When you calculate the ratio of proportional changes of fitted values to those for income, note the relation between these values (from a discrete change approximation) to the regression coefficient for `logincome` equal to 0.4935.

 `@pre_exercise_code`
 ```{r}